 of Corporate Governance, ONGC has gone the extra mile in this regard

-for the benefitof the stakeholders:
+for the benefit of its stakeholders:

-genuine Whistle Blower is granted due protection from any
+policy ensures that a genuine Whistle Blower is granted due protection

-and has been uploaded on the intranet of the Company.
+the Company and has been uploaded on the intranet of the Company.

-iii.
+ii.
 MCA Voluntary Guidelines on Corporate Governance: ONGC has

 implemented the voluntary guidelines on Corporate Governance issued by